 CERTIFICATION: IGETC must be certified PRIOR to transfer.
 Certification of these units is not automatic, and no partial certification will be allowed.
 Certification must be requested in the Graduation Office when the student completes all of the IGETC requirements.
-Students who leave the college, breaking continuous enrollment, will be placed under the IGETC plan in effect for the year that they return.
+If courses used to fulfill the IGETC were completed at colleges other than Pierce or a college within the Los Angeles Community College District, official transcripts must be sent to the graduation office.
+If you are using high school courses to fulfill the "Language Other than English" requirement for the IGETC (UC only), an official high school transcript must be on file in the graduation office.
+Furnishing official transcripts from colleges or high schools is the responsibility of the student.
+Students who leave the college, breaking continuous enrolment, will be placed under the IGETC plan in effect for the year that they return.

-COURSES COMPLETED AT OTHER COLLEGES: Courses that are completed at any accredited college can be used in the IGETC certification.
+COURSES COMPLETED AT OTHER COLLEGES: Costses that are completed at any accredited college can be used in the IGETC certification.
 Students should be aware, however, that coursework from other California community colleges will be applied in the IGETC category determined by the original college.
 Students may petition in the Graduation Office to use courses taken at UC, CSU, private or out of state schools.
 Petitions will be evaluated to determine if courses are equivalent to those on the Pierce IGETC plan.

 AP SCORES: AP scores of 3 or higher can be used to satisfy any IGETC subject area except the Critical Thinking/English composition and the communication requirement.
-Even though credit for more than one course can be awarded by Pierce for AP scores of 3 higher, only one course in the subject for which the AP test was taken can be used on the IGETC.

-DOUBLE-COUNTING: UC will allow requirements completed as preparation for the major to be used in the IGETC wherever they appear.
+Even though credit for more than one course can be awarded by Pierce for AP scores of 3 higher, only one course in the subject for which the AP test was taken can be used on the IGETC. pougLE-COUNTING: UC will allow requirements completed as preparation for the major to be used in the IGETC wherever they appear.

-PROFICIENCY IN A LANGUAGE OTHER THAN ENGLISH: Verification of this requirement will be based on official records (either high school or college) indicating completion of coursework (with grades of "C" or better) equivalent to two years in high school of the same foreign language.
-Students can also meet this requirement by providing evidence of appropriate scores on AP exams (scores of 3 or more are acceptable) or by earning a minimum score to 500 on the College Board Achievement Test.
+PROFICIENCY IN A LANGUAGE OTHER THAN ENGLISH: Verification of this requirement will be based on official records (either high school or college) indicating completion of courswork (with grades of "C" or better) equivalent to two years in high school of the same foreign language.
+Students can also meet this requirement by providing evidence of appropriate scores on AP earns (scores of 3 or more are acceptable) or by earning a minimum score to 500 on the College Board Achievement Test.

-COURSES TAKEN AT FOREIGN INSTITUTIONS: These courses will NOT be permitted for certification on the IGETC.
+COURSES TAKEN AT FOREIGN INSTITUTIONS: These ourses will NOT be permitted for certification on the IGETC.